Menu

 And powerful lights aren’t all you need.
-These lights will need to be mounted on light poles for sports and athletic fields that can be up to 100 feet tall and can hold up to 12 fixtures each.
+These stadium lighting systems need to be mounted on light poles for sports and athletic fields that can be up to 100 feet tall and can hold up to 12 fixtures each.

 If you have an outdoor stadium, you may be all too familiar with how costly HID lights (such as Metal Halide and High-Pressure Sodium) are.
 They have short lifespans, and at half-life, have lost much of their available lumens to light degradation.
 Strike times are long, up to 30 minutes, and energy costs are high.

 Ball fields and stadiums could greatly benefit from using LED Lights.
 They can replace the most powerful metal halide sports lights.
-Not only that, but they can also provide you with 60% or greater energy savings.
+LED lights are known for their energy efficiency.
+They can also provide you with 60% or greater energy savings.

 But that’s not all they can do for you.
-Other advantages include:
+Other advantages of using LED stadium lighting solution include:

-- Traditional HID lights that are normally used for sports field lighting require a “warm-up” time to reach their full brightness when turned on.
-LED lights don’t have this issue and they reach their full brightness instantly.
+• Traditional HID lights that are normally used for sports field lighting require a “warm-up” time to reach their full brightness when turned on.
+LED sports lights don’t have this issue and they reach their full brightness instantly.

-- The lifespan of an LED light is far longer than anything else, up to 100,000 hours in some cases.
-This makes them practically maintenance-free because their lamps rarely need to be replaced.
+• The lifespan of LED sports lighting is far longer than anything else, up to 100,000 hours in some cases.
+This makes the LED technology practically maintenance-free because their lamps rarely need to be replaced.

 Click Here to See All Our LED Outdoor Sports Field Lights